Child Support Law

 Some states allow for the courts to require parents to pay for college support.
 The courts may order support for a child's college education.
 College support may be required in addition to child support in certain instances.

 Even if a state doesn't allow the courts to require additional educational support, parents may choose to include a college tuition provision in the child support agreement.
 The educational provisions listed in the parental agreement should generally define who pays for expenses, such as tuition, room and board, travel expenses, textbooks, and living expenses.

 When the child has special needs, courts might order child support payments to continue beyond the age of majority.
 Court-ordered child support also may be extended when the child is mentally or physically disabled.

 If a minor child has proven to the courts that they can live away from the family home and support themselves, then they may be granted emancipation from their parents.
 Minor children may request emancipation through the courts before they have reached their state's age of majority.
 Common reasons for emancipation include joining the military or getting married.

 Emancipation in and of itself means that a minor has proven that they no longer need their parent's financial support.
 If a child has become emancipated, a child support obligation may be modified or terminated, depending on the circumstances.

-Don’t just stop making payments on your child support on your child’s 18th birthday.
-Because it is part of a court order, a formal request to the court is generally required.
+Don't just stop making payments on your child support on your child's 18th birthday.
+Child support is part of a court order, a formal request to the court is generally required to terminate support obligations.
 The paying parent first needs to make a formal request to terminate child support payments citing the reason as the child reached the age of majority.
 Formally requesting to terminate required payments also is required if a child has become emancipated.

 You may be searching for information on ending your obligation to make child support payments due to financial hardship.
-Child support modifications are common, especially when a party’s financial circumstances have substantially changed.
-Modifications to child support agreements, however, do not terminate the paying parent’s financial obligation.
+Child support modifications are common, especially when a party's financial circumstances have substantially changed.
+However, modifications to child support agreements do not terminate the paying parent's financial obligations.